 As described in Section 2, there is a transition in scavenging regimes between the efficient processes that occur with liquid clouds and the comparatively inefficient processes associated with pure ice clouds.
 However, the community struggles to accurately include such scavenging processes in models (Mahmood et al., 2016).
-This is important for long-range transport of pollutants from more industrialized southerly locations, and for the input of biomass burning aerosol that is likely to become more prevalent with the warming climate (Marelle et al., 2015; Shindell et al., 2008; Wang et al., 2013a).
+This is important for transport of long-range pollutants from more industrialized southerly locations, and for the input of biomass burning aerosol that is likely to become more prevalent with the warming climate (Marelle et al., 2015; Shindell et al., 2008; Wang et al., 2013a).

 The degree of aerosol scavenging that occurs outside the Arctic relative to that which occurs within it must be better established.
 For example, transport associated with warm conveyor belt systems is one mechanism that supplies pollutants to the Arctic (Ancellet et al., 2014; Roiger et al., 2011), while cloud formation associated with synoptic uplift in mid-latitudes cleans the air.
 This has been nicely demonstrated by a close inverse relationship between the accumulated precipitation along back trajectories, a measure of wet scavenging, and BC levels arriving in the Arctic (Matsui et al., 2011).
-Deciphering the efficiency of such extra-Arctic processes is one focus of the proposed IMPAACT (https://pacesproject.org/abstract/introducing-impaact-investigating-pollutant-transport-asia-arctic-and-north-america), which will involve multiple research aircraft and surface-level vessels trying to better understand pollutant levels at their sources and their modifications along these transport pathways.
-IMPAACT is one effort of PACES which is a broader activity aimed at reducing uncertainties associated with pollution in the Arctic (https://pacesproject.org/about).
+Deciphering the IMPAACT efficiency of such extra-Arctic processes is one focus of the proposed project (https://pacesproject.org/abstract/introducing-impaact-investigating-pollutant-transport-asia-arctic-and-north-america), which will involve multiple research aircraft and surface-level vessels trying to better understand pollutant levels at their sources and their modifications along these transport pathways.
 A second example is wet scavenging that occurs as a result of air lifting over Arctic terrain, such as Ellesmere Island and Greenland.
 In ongoing NETCARE analysis, there is evidence that new particles formed in very clean free tropospheric air masses that had been lifted over Greenland and passed to its north.
 It is likely that cloud scavenging occurred over Greenland.

 A related question is the degree to which oxidation processes modify the overall aerosol composition as a function of residence time in the Arctic.
 For the measurements described in Section 4.4, the increase of the sulfate-to-organic ratio with decreasing altitude in springtime aerosol may in part arise from formation of sulfate as the air mass ages.
-Validation of this mechanism awaits better SO2 measurements.
+Validation of this mechanism awaits better SO_2 measurements.

-6.6 INPs in the cold seasons and atmospheric impacts
+5 6.6 INPs in the cold seasons and atmospheric impacts